Silesaurus: Locomotion

+Grinham et al. (2019) estimated that Silesaurus was a facultative (occasional) biped based on its position on the archosaur family tree.
+Pintore et al. (2021) found that the femur shape of Silesaurus overlapped with fully bipedal archosaurs rather than with quadrupeds.
+The same analysis classified Asilisaurus as a quadruped.
+The authors acknowledged that their study does not differentiate facultative from obligate bipeds, and that a larger set of anatomical factors may be necessary to understand its preferred method of locomotion.

 Palaeoenvironment

 Silesaurus lived in a subtropical environment similar to the modern Mediterranean basin with alternating summer monsoons and dry winters.
 The animal shared its environment of extensive swamplands and fern vegetation with a wealth of invertebrates as well as dipnoan and ganoid fishes, temnospondyls, phytosaurs and early pterosaurs.